patrickschlaepfer/unraid-opentofu-k8s/README.md

 For the kubernetes part, I try to use
 Canonical Kubernetes, which should include some basic services.

+## Required tools

+To deploy all the components, I used a Mac.
+Where I added the following packages by homebrew

+- opentofu
+- kubernetes-cli

 ## opentofu

 Contains the Opentofu files, to set up your VMs.

+## canonical_kubernetes

+Contains the instructions how to setup Canonical Kubernetes